aoifeturner/AoifeLaunchPad/GenAIExamples/ChatQnA/docker_compose/amd/gpu/rocm/TUTORIAL_vLLM_DEPLOYMENT_AND_EVALUATION.md

 ---

-**Note**: This tutorial assumes you have the necessary permissions and that all required software is installed.
+a*Note**: This tutorial assumes you have the necessary permissions and that all required software is installed.
 For production deployments, consider additional security measures and monitoring solutions.